abtion/rails-template/README.md

 Muffi is a project template maintained by [Abtion](https://abtion.com/) and used to kick start Ruby on Rails applications.

-## What are the benefits of using Muffi
+## What are the benefits of using Muffi?

 * Much less time spent on "first time setup"
 * Lots of decisions are already made